d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 The deferred initialization (:numref:`sec_deferred_init`) is advantageous here since we can simply define a model without the need to put actual values in place.
-Let's start with our familiar MLP.
+Let us start with our familiar MLP.

 ```{.python .input  n=6}
 class MLP(nn.Block):